EFWob/OdroidGoRadio/README.md

 When in genre play mode, you can not use the _preset=n_ command to play a preset.
 To go back to the "preset-mode", you must open the Genre List and then press (A) to return to the Preset list.

+The genre tags in the database are assigned by the stations self.
+They might sometimes not match with your expectations (it is possible that a station in genre "disco" plays AC/DC.
+Which is not bad, but unexpected may be.)

+Some stations have multiple tags assigned.
+Therefore (especially if you create "Cluster playlists") it is possible that the very same station is included more than once in a specific playlist.

+The data structure is aligned to support fast switching between stations in playback mode.
+Downloading however takes some time.
+You can speed things up (a little) if you stop debug output to serial monitor by entering _debug=0_ on the Serial command line.
+And may be stop playback using the command
+_stop_.

+For reference, I measured the download of all genre lists with at least 50 stations.
+It took about 25 minutes (with all debug output and playing).
+As a result, I had 26.570 stations in 190 genre playlists to chose from.

+**REMEMBER TO KEEP THE WEBSITE OPEN WHILE DOWNLOAD IS IN PROGRESS**.

+After downloading, the stations should be readily available from the genre list.
+If not, try turning it off and on again...

+And remember, if something goes wrong/looks suspicious, you can always use _genre=--format_ to clean the mess.

 ## MENUs
 ### General